How can we incentivize students and workers at the HvA/UvA to throw their trash in the correct recycling bin in a way that’s clear and effortless?

 We started to investigate how this new sorting system might play out on campus and conducted two experiments simultaneously.

 First, we made our own bins out of cardboard boxes.
-We labelled them according to the new sorting system outlined in our brief, and included an additional bin labelled “Confusion” for all the things people were unsure where to trash.
+We labelled them according to the new sorting system outlined in our brief, and included an additional bin labelled “Confusion” for all the things people were unsure about.
 We put these bins in our studio for a week, and then analysed their contents.

 Through these experiments, we found that:

-1. People are most confused on how to sort coffee cups, disposable cutlery, and food packaging.
-These products are, therefore, the biggest cause of contamination in the other streams;
+People are most confused on how to sort coffee cups, disposable cutlery, and food packaging.
+These products are, therefore, the biggest cause of contamination in the other streams

 After analysing the results of our research, we found that there is an inherent lack of motivation to sort one’s trash.
 Most people don’t put too much effort into throwing trash away.
 Not only that, people don’t fully trust that the school actually recycles its trash.
 All of this coupled with poorly labeled bins leads to low effort in sorting correctly.